TriplyDB/Documentation/docs/generics/environment-variable.md

    This creates a scope for the specified environment variable that is tied to your project directory (and its subdirectories).

-5. If you use version management, make sure the exclude file `.envrc` from this.
+5. Make sure to exclude file `.envrc` from version management.

-   For example, if you use Git for version management you can add a line containing `.envrc` to a file called `.gitignore` in your project directory.
+   In Git you can add a line containing `.envrc` to a file called `.gitignore` in your project directory.

-## Configure an environment variable on macOS or Linux (alternative approach)
+## Configuration without direnv

-The preferred approach for setting environment variables on macOS and Linux is documented in the [previous subsection](#macos-or-linux-preferred-approach).
+The preferred approach for setting environment variables on macOS and Linux is documented in the [previous subsection](#configuration-using-direnv).
 However, if you are using macOS or Linux and are unable to install the [direnv](https://direnv.net) extension, then you can still configure environment variables without using direnv.

 This requirements the following steps: